ddalthorp/GenEst/README.md

 Click the Install button on the dialog box.

-NOTE: This will all be more straightforward once the package is published on CRAN.

 ## Getting Started
 ### Graphical user interface (GUI): easy-to-use buttons and menus